 - 3.2.1 The SARRC reserve the right to adjust the power output of any competing vehicle to balance the performance in a class, except class FIA T1+.
 Refer art 3.2.9 - 3.2.2 Competing vehicles in the Championship may be fitted with induction air restrictors.
 The preferred method of engine power reduction will be the use of an induction air restrictor specified by the TCs.
 The restrictor must be in compliance when measured at ambient temperature.
-The restrictor dimensions, installation and position must be to the satisfaction of the TC, and recorded in the Technical Passport. - 3.2.3 BoP restrictor sizes will be determined by running selected race cars on a SARRC designated dynamometer to the power level specified in Art 12.
-Acceleration tests may be done in addition if necessary.

-All tests will be performed as per SARRC test procedure.
+The restrictor dimensions, installation and position must be to the satisfaction of the TC, and recorded in the Technical Passport. - 3.2.3 On all engines, all induction air must pass through the air restrictor at all times.
+The air restrictor must be fitted in close vicinity of the throttle body/s and be within reach for size checking.
+3.2.4BoP restrictor sizes and boost pressure ratio curves may be determined by running selected race cars on a SARR designated dynamometer to the power level specified in Art 12.
+Acceleration tests may be done in addition if necessary. - 3.2.4 BoP restrictor sizes and boost pressure ratio curves may be determined by running selected race cars on a SARR designated dynamometer to the power level specified in Art 12.
+Acceleration tests may be done in addition if necessary. - 3.2.5 All tests will be performed as per SARR test procedure.